How to use Goldmine

 Pursuit Board shortcut

-Opens the board where your Goldmine picks, notes, priorities, submitted proposals, and dropped jobs live in one place.
+Opens the board where your Goldmine picks, notes, priorities, jobs you marked submitted, and dropped jobs live in one place.

 Weekly proposals